-The name “garter” comes from its resemblance to stockings.
-A little strap thing called a garter was attached to the leg, to hold stockings up.
+The name “garter” comes from a little strap called a garter that was attached to the leg, to hold stockings up.
 The garter band was knit in all knit stitches as the resulting fabric stretched more than stockinette.

 The Anatomy of a Knit Stitch

-Analogy time!
-There’s a stitch called stockinette, and on the front, it looks like all knit.
-On the back, there are all these little bumps.
+There’s a stitch called stockinette, and on the front, it looks like all knit (these are k1 stitches).
+On the back, there are bumps (p1 stitches).

 Stockinette stitch is one row knit, one row purl.
 So you’re purling on the wrong side of the knit stitch every second row.